 These statements are presented on an economic resource's measurement focus and the accrual basis of accounting.
 Accordingly, all of the Authority's assets and liabilities are included in the accompanying Statement of Net Position.
 The Statement of Activities presents changes in net position.
 Under the accrual basis of accounting, revenues are recognized in the period in which the liability is incurred.
 The Statement of Activities demonstrates the degree to which the direct expenses of a given function are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function.
 The types of transactions reported as program revenues for the Authority are to be reported in three categories, if applicable: 1) charges for services, 2) operating grants and contributions, and 3) capital grants and contributions.
-Charges for services include revenues from customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function.
+Charges for services, or privileges provided by a given function.
 Grant and contributions include revenues restricted to meeting the operational or capital requirements of a particular function.
 Items not properly included among program revenues are reported instead as general revenues.